“It’s more than a plan, it’s a philosophy.”

 Entering the online marketing world is overwhelming.
-You may fell nauseous at first, as if someone spun you around 10 times and then told you to walk straight.
+You may feel nauseous at first as if someone spun you around 10 times and then told you to walk straight.
 Thankfully it’s not an impossible task.
 Tony Wright, CEO of WrightIMC, has been there.
 After building a company from scratch, he has more than a few words of wisdom for people who are a little confused on where to start.

 Tony has more of a traditional background in marketing.
 If you’re familiar with an intro level class of marketing, your professor more or less tried to beat into your brain how to create a marketing plan.

 - Select your media – both earned and unearned

 - Go to MySpace

 - Get a MySpace account

 - Buy some Adwords

 - Think about ways to improve your site: but don’t execute any of those ideas.